binipringle/contracts/_texts/0-outline.md

 **R.L.M.
 Dist.
 Co. v.
 W.A.
 Taylor, Inc.**

-- **Purpose:** Illustrates objective theory of interpretation
-- **Issue:**
+- **Issue:** Whether custom and practice in the industry was sufficient to imply an agreement between the parties.
 - **Rule:** Contract assent can be express or implied.
 Agreements can be implied in whole or in part through conduct alone or through usage of trade. *See RST Contracts Section 4* An implied agreement concerning the issue of transferability may arise in the absence of a specific agreement to the contrary if custom or practice in the industry provides for such an understanding.
 - **Holding:** The court found that custom and practice in the industry was sufficient to imply an agreement between the parties.
-- Factual arguments in support of that holding:
-- Factual counterarguments:

-In the RLM case, the custom in the industry was that if you transfer a business you also transfer distribution rights.
+- **Factual arguments in support of that holding:** In the RLM case, the custom in the industry was that if you transfer a business you also transfer distribution rights.
 So a reasonable person would believe that here too.
 So absent any other facts a party would be reasonable to believe that parties were following custom.
 If you don't follow custom you have to be explicit.
+- **Factual counterarguments:** Transferability was not explicit.

 The very fact that you are using the objective test means that there was no express intent - no "I promise to sell you my car" - implied agreement can arise by virtue of conduct and custom or practice in the industry - use objective test.

 ## IIb Policy